What Types of Exercise Are Good For Menopause?

 These are all ways of exercising that can fit easily into your day.
 You could start walking or biking to work or go for a walk on your lunch break.
 The importance is to keep moving so that you can shed those pounds.
 Alternatively, buying an exercise machine for your home could be a good way to keep fit in the privacy of your own home.

-Strength training doesn't always mean big weight and strength machines, especially if you are new.
+Strength training doesn't always mean big weight and strength machines, especially if you're a beginner.
 Small dumbbells and resistance bands are good to help build muscle and burn fat.
 They can be used at home and pack away easily.
 If you're not sure where to start, take a look online, there are plenty of workouts that include small weights that can give you a good workout.

 Alternatively, you can use the big strength machines, but make sure you don't push yourself.
 You don't want to be causing any injuries by using too much weight.
 Strength training during menopause is a good way to prevent osteoporosis by slowing bone and muscle mass loss, a symptom of menopause.